-The proposed development, as designed by Brian Connolly Associates, involves the construction of a residential housing scheme comprising 112 no. houses, 20 no. maisonette units, 139 no. apartments and 34 no. duplex units (providing a total of 305 no. residential dwellings), a creche and a public park, on the 10.36Ha site.
+The proposed development, as designed by C+W O Brien Architects, involves the construction of a residential housing scheme comprising 121 no. houses, 20 no. maisonette units, 144 no. apartments and 48 no. duplex units (providing a total of 333 no. residential dwellings), a creche, communal/community building and a public park, on the 10.36Ha site.

-The development proposal will include the construction of 193 no. apartment/duplex apartment/maisonette units on the application site.
-Apartment/duplex apartment units (173 no. units in total) will be provided within 12 no. purpose-built blocks, scattered throughout the development.
-20 no. maisonette units, separated into 8 no. unit types, are also provided throughout the application site.

-The development proposal will include the construction of 112 no. houses on the application site.
-The scheme caters for growing families and those trading up from apartment living, offering 2-bedroom, 3-bedroom and 4-bedroom dwellings in various configurations.
-The dwelling units will be categorised in 10 no. dwelling types.
+The development proposal will include the construction of 212 no. apartment/duplex and maisonette units on the application site.
+Apartments will be provided within purpose-built blocks scattered throughout the development.
+The development proposal will also include the construction of 121 no. houses on the application site.
+The scheme caters for growing families and those trading up from apartment living, offering 1 bedroom, 2-bedroom, 3-bedroom and 4-bedroom dwellings in various configurations.
+The scale of the proposed dwellings is consistent with and complimentary to that of other recent residential developments in the vicinity of the application site and in Clane.

-The proposed development also includes a 340sq.m crèche contained within the ground floor level of Apartment Block D within close proximity to the site's western boundary and accessible via the new access route provided from Brooklands Residential Estate to the south of the site.
+The proposed development includes a c.485sq.m crèche contained within the ground floor level of Apartment Block F within close proximity to the site's western boundary and accessible via the new access route provided from Brooklands Residential Estate to the south of the site.
+The creche will be provided with 18 no. parking spaces, for both staff and crèche drop off, and 11 no. bicycle parking spaces and will accommodate c.76 children